Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Proof of Theorem

-Thanks to Equation \eqref{sljclcelsc}, one can assume that $S=P_1\cdots P_r$ where every $P_i$ is an element of the list above, and that two consecutive elements are always uncorrelated.
-Thanks to Equation \eqref{sldvlsmv}, we can also assume that $P_1$ and $P_r$ are uncorrelated.
+Thanks to Equation \eqref{sljclcelsc}, one can assume that $S=P_1\cdots P_r$ where every $P_i$ is an element of the list above, and that two consecutive elements are always unrelated.
+Thanks to Equation \eqref{sldvlsmv}, we can also assume that $P_1$ and $P_r$ are unrelated.
 Thus one can assume that $\D_{i,c^2} S$ is a linear combination of terms of the form

 for some $\widetilde{S}$ which satisfies the same properties as $S$.
 Thus given that for any polynomials $S_1,S_2$, $\Theta_{j,c,m,s}\left[S_1\otimes 1\right]=\Theta_{j,c,m,s}\left[1\otimes S_2\right]=0$, one can consider that $\delta_{i,c^1}\D_{i,c^2} S$ is a linear combination of elements of the following form,